THE PARADIGM SHIFT

 Cuba's Family Doctor–Nurse Model

-Proved community-embedded primary care can outperform hospital-centric systems.
+Proved community-embedded primary care can outperform hospital-centric systems—but its replicability depends on a specific political economy.

 China's Barefoot Doctors

-Each is a genuine success—and each contributed essential insights.
+Each is a genuine achievement—and each contributed essential insights.
+But none resolved the underlying structural gap.

-Despite their achievements, all models share one fundamental constraint:
+Despite their diversity, all existing models share one fundamental constraint:

 "Prevention is embedded, diffused, or secondary—never the sole, protected mandate of a physician specialty."